o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/rm-security-lmbr-aws.md

 ---
-description: ' Use the lmbr_aws command line tool to assume a role or to manage roles, permissions, and role mappings in &ALYlong;. '
+description: ' Use the lmbr_aws command line tool to assume a role or to manage roles, permissions, and role mappings in Amazon Lumberyard. '
-title: Using the &cloud; Command Line to Manage Roles and Permissions
+title: Using the Cloud Canvas Command Line to Manage Roles and Permissions
 ---
 # Using the Cloud Canvas Command Line to Manage Roles and Permissions {#cloud-canvas-rm-security-lmbr-aws}